 What was that about those Fort Wilderness cabins?

 Well, in the late ’90s, Fort Wilderness started adding family “log” cabins.
-They’re super cute and absolutely gorgeous inside.
+They’re super cute inside and have their own bathrooms.
 They also can accommodate a larger party (up to 6) than your average hotel room, and as kids, we loved the bunk beds when we stayed in one.
 Starting at $333/night, they’re priced like deluxe resorts, but you get a lot of bang for your buck.
 You also get a full kitchen and a charcoal grill – and housekeeping service that includes dishwashing.
-These are great for guests who fly to Orlando since it’s hard to lug all kinds of camping gear on a plane.
+These are great for guests who fly to Orlando but still want to stay at the Fort since it’s hard to lug all kinds of camping gear on a plane.

 Things to do at Fort Wilderness Campground